eneiand/eneiand.github.io/_posts/2014-10-09-advanced-javascript-and-jQuery.md

 * $.when().then()
   * when takes any number of deferreds seperated by commas
 * use get instead of load because it returns a Deferred object
+* what to when there is a failure? attach additional function to the then to handle failure